-Biote seeks to be a leading industry voice for hormone optimization quality, and access.
-Human hormones are inherently idiosyncratic, which means that patients need personalized, compounded solutions that offer more flexibility than other forms of hormone therapy can offer.
-We are calling for more clinical research in the poorly understood field of hormone therapy and working to produce our own contributions to this field by sharing our experiences with over 2.5 million pellet insertions.
-Recognizing that a gap remains to be filled in formal clinical research, Biote is also gathering experiential insights to inform the direction such clinical research might take in the effort to confirm with science that which patient experience is showing us.
+Biote seeks to be a leading industry voice for hormone optimization quality and access to information.
+Human hormones are inherently idiosyncratic, which means that patients need personalized, compounded solutions that offer more flexibility and accessibility than other forms of hormone therapy can offer.
+We are calling for more clinical research in the often misconstrued and underutilized field of hormone therapy and working to produce our own contributions to this burgeoning field by sharing our results gained from more than 2.5 million pellet insertions in just over a decade.
+Recognizing a wide gap exists in formal clinical research and education, Biote gathers experiential insights to inform the direction of clinical research and confirm with science the real-world data that patients experience.

 Our Research Commitment

-Biote is the only hormone optimization company dedicated to clinical research.
+Biote is a company dedicated to clinical research for hormone optimization.
 Learn more about our most recent research projects below.